heremaps/here-data-sdk-cpp/README.md

 For more information on Data API, see its <a href="https://developer.here.com/olp/documentation/data-api/data_dev_guide/index.html" target="_blank">Developer Guide</a> and <a href="https://developer.here.com/olp/documentation/data-api/api-reference.html" target="_blank">API Reference</a>.

 When new API is introduced in OLP SDK for C++, the old one is not deleted straight away.
-The standard deprecation time is 6 months.
+The standard API deprecation time is 6 months.
 It gives you time to switch to new code.
+However, we do not provide ABI backward compatibility.

 All of the deprecated methods, functions, and parameters are documented in the OLP SDK for C++ <a href="https://developer.here.com/olp/documentation/sdk-cpp/api_reference/index.html" target="_blank">API Reference</a> and <a href="https://github.com/heremaps/here-olp-sdk-cpp/blob/master/CHANGELOG.md" target="_blank">changelog</a>.

 ## Supported Platforms